Heading

 Keyboard shorthand?

-There are a few idiosyncrasies, like overcoming years of typing muscle memory, but text expansion tools also relieve some tedium when typing common text.
-I’ve used it in emails at work and in my writing with character names and such.
+A few road hazards exist, like overcoming years of typing muscle memory, but text expansion tools also relieve some tedium when typing common text snippets.
+I’ve used them extensively in work emails and in my writing with character names and common phrases.

 What I do?

-Basically, just start writing at the keyboard.
-When you hit a snippet of repetitive text you want to abbreviate, create it right then (see next heading).
+Basically, just start writing your manuscript.
+When you hit a snippet of repetitive text you want to abbreviate, create it right then (see below).
 One entry at a time.
 As you practice using them, they’ll eventually flow from your fingers as naturally as the full text they’re replacing.

 Adding AutoCorrect entries